Canada's Financial Comparison Guide

 Self-employed individuals or new immigrants may face stricter scrutiny.
 Lenders often require a longer financial history, typically two or more years.
 This helps them assess income stability and creditworthiness.
 Providing comprehensive documentation is key for these borrower profiles.
 OSFI's guidelines are designed to protect both lenders and borrowers from excessive financial risk.
 This ensures a stable housing market.

-Fees associated with ARMs have largely held steady.
-Appraisal fees are still typically 1-2% of the home's value, with legal costs around $1,500.
-A discharge fee of approximately $300 is standard.
-Prepayment penalties on closed ARMs continue to be based on three months' interest or the interest rate differential.
-Borrowers should always obtain a clear breakdown of all potential costs.
-Compounding frequency, whether monthly or semi-annually, can affect the true cost.
+Associated fees for ARMs remain consistent.
+Appraisal fees typically range from 1-2%, and legal costs are stable at approximately $1,500.
+A discharge fee of around $300 is standard.
+Prepayment penalties for closed ARMs continue to be based on three months' interest or the interest rate differential.
+Borrowers should always verify these costs with their chosen lender.
+Compounding frequency can affect the effective annual interest rate.

-Eligibility criteria remain stringent.
+Eligibility requirements for ARMs are unchanged.
 All borrowers must successfully pass the OSFI mortgage stress test.
 This requires qualifying at the higher of their contract rate plus 2% or 5.25%.
-Housing costs are capped at 39% of gross income, and total debt at 44%.
-A minimum down payment of 5-20% is essential, depending on the property's value.
-A credit score above 680 and consistent income proof are crucial for approval.
-Self-employed individuals may face additional scrutiny.
+Housing costs are strictly limited to 39% of gross income, and total debt to 44%.
+A minimum down payment of 5-20% is essential, based on the property's value.
+A credit score above 680 and stable income proof are crucial for approval.
+OSFI's guidelines ensure a resilient housing market.

 Current Rates and Associated Fees